exasol/row-level-security/doc/design.md

 ## `QueryRewriter` Identifies Protected Tables
 `dsn~query-rewriter-identifies-protected-tables~1`

-The `QueryRewriter` identifies a table as protected with row-level security, if that table has a column named `exa_row_roles` or a column named  `exa_row_tenants` or both.
+The `QueryRewriter` identifies a table as protected with row-level security, if that table has a column named `exa_row_roles` or a column named  `exa_row_tenant` or both.

 Covers: